Princeton Tigers football: Early history

 Due in part to their invention of the sport, the Tigers were one of the dominant forces in the early days of intercollegiate football, winning 22 of the first 40 national titles (1869–1909).
 As the sport transformed at the hands of figures like Brown University's John Heisman and Yale's Walter Camp and more schools began competing, Princeton and the rest of the eventual Ivy League faded out of national championship contention.
 The Tigers won their last national championship in 1950 when Dick Kazmaier, the 1951 Heisman Trophy winner, was a junior.

 Formation of the Ivy League

 When Princeton joined Brown, Columbia, Cornell, Harvard, and Yale Universities, Dartmouth College, and the University of Pennsylvania in formally organizing the Ivy League athletic conference in 1955, conference rules prohibited post-season play in football.
 (Princeton never competed in the post-season.)
 The policy further insulated Princeton and the Ivy League from the national spotlight.

+Until the 2025 football season, when Ivy League football teams were finally allowed to participate in post season play.

 Despite an undefeated season in 1964, Princeton was not among the top 10 teams in the season-ending Associated Press poll.